 Psychology

-Lastly, think about your mindset, if you have the putting yips then how you think is obviously a factor.
-However, at a more basic level, your mindset is key in transitioning any weakness into a strength.
-You’ll find that your confidence within a given area lags behind as your skill level improves.
-You will be a better putter, but it will take you a long time to believe you are.
+Your mindset is key in transitioning any weakness into a strength.
+You’ll find that your confidence within a given skill lags behind as your skill level improves.
+You will be a better putter, but it will take you a long time to believe you are a better putter.

-This is where many golfers get frustrated with being able to execute in practice, but not when it counts on the course.
-Read the chapter on self-efficacy in this guide and make a few notes on how you can build your self-efficacy over the coming winter months.
+This is one of the reasons many golfers get frustrated with being able to execute in practice, but not when it counts on the course.
+To make a start, check out this guide on self-efficacy and make a few notes on how you can build your self-efficacy over the coming winter months.

 How to practice golf in the winter – Summary